kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Minor upgrade of Kiali

-Kiali has been been upgraded to version 1.49, and is fully supporting Istio 1.13.
+Kiali has been upgraded to version 1.49 and is fully supporting Istio 1.13.

 ## Serverless